Brazilian integralism: Integralists and the military dictatorship (1964–1985)

 Integralists and former Integralists took a range of positions inside the military right-wing dictatorship that followed the 1964 Brazilian coup d'état.
 Plínio Salgado joined the ARENA, the pro-military party.
-Augusto Rademaker and Márcio Melo, former Integralistas, served as two of the three member junta that briefly ruled Brazil in 1969, during the transition from the second military government (that of Artur da Costa e Silva) to the third (that of Emílio Médici).
-Rademaker was also vice-president in the third military government.
-He was generally considered one of the most diehard rightists in the contemporary military topbrass.
-Many former Integralists in the military occupied government posts in the second and third military administrations, usually thought to be aligned with hardline sectors in the army.
-On the other hand, Dom Hélder Câmara, also a former Integralista, operated at the time as the best-known opponent of the regime.
+Augusto Rademaker and Márcio Melo, former Integralists, were two of the three-member junta that briefly ruled Brazil in 1969, in the transition from the second military government of Artur da Costa e Silva to the third (that of Emílio Médici).
+Rademaker was also vice-president of the third military government.
+He was generally considered one of the most diehard rightists in the contemporary military top brass.
+Many former Integralists in the military occupied government posts in the second and third military administrations.
+On the other hand, Dom Hélder Câmara, also a former Integralista, operated at the time was the best-known opponent of the regime.